mojaloop/documentation/vuepress/docs/api/fspiop/v1.1/api-definition.md

 **Table 118 -- Payee errors -- 5_xxx_**

-## 8. Generic Transaction Patterns Binding
+## Generic Transaction Patterns Binding

-This section provides information about how the logical transaction patterns from _Generic Transaction Patterns_ are used in the asynchronous REST binding of the API.
+This section provides information about how the logical transaction patterns from [Generic Transaction Patterns](../generic-transaction-patterns) are used in the asynchronous REST binding of the API.
 Much of the information is provided by way of sequence diagrams.
-For more information regarding the steps in these diagrams, see _Generic Transaction Patterns_.
+For more information regarding the steps in these diagrams, see [Generic Transaction Patterns](../generic-transaction-patterns).

-### 8.1 Payer Initiated Transaction
+### Payer Initiated Transaction

-The _Payer Initiated Transaction_ pattern is introduced in _Generic Transaction Patterns_.
+The `Payer Initiated Transaction` pattern is introduced in [Generic Transaction Patterns](../generic-transaction-patterns#payer-initiated-transaction).
 On a high-level, the pattern should be used whenever a Payer would like to transfer funds to another Party whom is not located in the same FSP as the Payer.
-[Figure 64](#figure-64) shows the sequence diagram for a _Payer Initiated Transaction_ using the asynchronous REST binding of the logical version.
-The process for each number in the sequence diagram is described in _Generic Transaction Patterns_.
+[Figure 64](#figure-64) shows the sequence diagram for a `Payer Initiated Transaction` using the asynchronous REST binding of the logical version.
+The process for each number in the sequence diagram is described in [Generic Transaction Patterns](../generic-transaction-patterns#payer-initiated-transaction).

 ###### Figure 64